Max-js/Shopify-NodeJS-App/README.md

 Open the app within your preferred IDE (I prefer VSCode).

-Either configure a `.env` file to contain the `DOMAIN` AND `ADMIN_TOKEN` for your store, or you can hard code the variables:
+Either configure a `.env` file to contain the `DOMAIN` and `ADMIN_TOKEN` for your store, or you can hard code the variables:
 - Replace domain with your store domain, (ex: your-shopify-store.myshopify.com)
 - Replace admin token with your Shopify admin token.